-I’ve been involved in podcasting since 2004, currently co-hosting two regular business podcasts:
+I’ve been involved in podcasting since 2004, currently hosting three business podcasts:

-The Small Data Forum podcast, co-hosting with Thomas Stoeckle and Sam Knowles.
-We co-founded this monthly podcast in London in the summer of 2016 with the idea of making Big Data less intimidating, more actionable and thus more valuable, in particular for marketing and communications professionals.
+Thomas Stoeckle, Sam Knowles and I co-founded The Small Data Forum monthly business podcast in London in the summer of 2016.
+Our idea was to make Big Data less intimidating, more actionable and thus more valuable, in particular for marketing and communications professionals.

-Each month, we get together (usually virtually) to listen, learn, share and educate ourselves and others who grapple with the challenges of the information avalanche.
-We discuss current industry themes and news topics in the wider context of data and society.
+Each month, we get together via Zoom to listen, learn, share and educate ourselves and others who grapple with the challenges of the information avalanche.

 We take a sideways look at the uses and abuses of data big and small in politics, business, and public life with opinion and insights that challenge accepted wisdoms.

 In 2021 we began a series of occasional interviews with opinion formers – people with expertise and insights in the areas of our interest and of our listeners – in order to add further stimulus and interest in the very topics, and contemporary issues, that drive our monthly show.

 Ideas to Innovation Season 3

 ‘Ideas to Innovation’ from Clarivate started in 2021.
 I got involved with it as talking-points researcher, scriptwriter and host in May 2022 when we launched Season 2.
 That began a series of conversations that tell stories capturing the emotion and the vision of remarkable people who have been on journeys to find creative solutions to the toughest of challenges.